 - Bare metal recovery requires a backup that includes the full contents of the root directory (the --includedirs option must be set to /).

-- [Oracle Solaris 11.4] To create Veeam Recovery Media, Veeam Agent must have access to Oracle Solaris Image Packaging System (IPS).
+- [For Veeam Agent version 4.0 running on Oracle Solaris 11.4] To create Veeam Recovery Media, Veeam Agent must have access to Oracle Solaris Image Packaging System (IPS).